 In the first lesson you spent some time making maps of your local area.
 Now is the time to put those mapping skills into practice!
-Use your daily exercise time to walk to a local park or green space.
-You will need to take a pen/ pencil and a piece of paper of card with you.
+Walk to a local park or green space.
+You will need to take a pen/ pencil and a piece of paper or card with you.